Nai-Mean/Naimean_v4/Courtroom3.md

 The Court investigates truth.

+This document describes the operational workflow used during Phase 1 Medication Proceedings.

+Future expansion is defined separately within the AI Core Phase Doctrine.

 ⸻

-Filing
+Medication Filing

-Every proceeding begins with a filing.
+Every proceeding begins with a medication filing.

-A filing contains the question, issue, medication, problem, or topic to be examined.
+Supported inputs include:

+* Medication Name
+* Medication Name + Strength

 Examples:

+* Vistaril
 * Vistaril 50 mg
 * Lorazepam 1 mg
-* Compare React and Vue
-* Design a database schema
-* Analyze a treatment protocol
+* Suboxone 8 mg / 2 mg

 The filing becomes the official case record.

 ⸻

-Case Qualification

-Not every filing automatically qualifies as a valid court proceeding.

-Before testimony begins, Odysseus evaluates whether enough information exists to support meaningful examination.

-Examples of insufficient filings:

-* Help me code
-* Fix this
-* Tell me about databases
-* What’s best?

-These filings lack sufficient context.

-The Court requests clarification when necessary.

-Examples:

-* Desired outcome
-* Environment
-* Constraints
-* Existing implementation
-* Supporting documentation
-* Scope

-The Court prefers delayed adjudication over low-quality Canon.

-⸻

-Fallback Mode

-If a filing remains insufficient after clarification attempts, the Court shall decline to convene.

-Instead, the user may select a model directly.

-Examples:

-* GPT
-* Gemini
-* Claude
-* MedGemma
-* Local Ollama Models

-The selected model answers the question directly.

-The response is displayed on the Big Screen.

-No witnesses are seated.

-No voting occurs.

-No Canon is generated.

-No Hall of Canon record is created.

-The response represents the opinion of a single model rather than a Court ruling.

-⸻

 Witness Assignment

-Once a filing qualifies, the Court convenes.
+Once a filing is accepted, the Court convenes.

 Three witnesses are selected.

-Witnesses are chosen randomly from eligible models.
+Witnesses are chosen from eligible models.

 Court identities are assigned.